Intel prepares ultra-small chips for Dick Tracy-style gadgets

-SAN FRANCISCO (Reuters) - Intel is working on a new line of ultra-small and ultra-low-power microchips for wearable devices like smartwatches and bracelets, a bid by the company to make sure it will be at the crest of the next big technology wave after arriving late to the smartphone and tablet revolution.
+SAN FRANCISCO, Sept 10 (Reuters) - Intel is working on a new line of ultra-small and ultra-low-power microchips for wearable devices like smartwatches and bracelets, a bid by the company to make sure it will be at the crest of the next big technology wave after arriving late to the smartphone and tablet revolution.

 The new line of chips, called Intel Quark, will ship next year and include an ingestible version aimed at biomedical uses, Intel’s president, Renee James, told reporters late on Monday.

-The Quark chips will be five times smaller and 10 times more power efficient than Intel’s Atom chips for tablets and smartphones, she said.
+The Quark chips will be five times smaller and 10 times more power efficient than some of Intel’s Atom chips for tablets and smartphones, she said.

 “We’re very committed to not missing the next big thing,” James said.